 Sign Up for Mayfaire 5K

-Lakeland Runners Club will host the 42nd Annual Mayfaire 5K Road Race & Walk on Saturday, May 8 at 7:00 p.m.
+Lakeland Runners Club will host the 43rd Annual Mayfaire 5K Road Race & Walk on Saturday, May 7 at 7:00 p.m.
 The USATF certified course takes runners and walkers from downtown Lakeland through the historic Lake Morton district.
-Runners will be placed into corrals based on their bib number to help everyone follow local COVID safety protocols.

 Restaurants Near Lake Morton